reaton333/swaggifyText/README.md

 y | ӱ | &#x04f1;
 z | z | None

-Code show be pretty self explanatory at this point but as it grows in complexity I will update the readme!
+Code should be pretty self explanatory at this point but as it grows in complexity I will update the readme!